 Roland Karthaus is an architect, educator and researcher with a great breadth of built environment experience.
-He is Managing Consultant at Inner Circle Consulting, supporting public sector bodies to create prosperous places and Associate Professor in Architecture at the University of East London.
-In 2016 he co-founded Matter Architecture together with Jonathan McDowell who continues to lead the practice.
-Roland is a Design Council Expert, a member of the RIBA Research Advisory Group and of several Design Review Panels.
+At Inner Circle Consulting he supports public sector organisations to help create prosperous places for people.
+Roland is also part-time Associate Professor in Architecture at the University of East London.
+In 2018 he won an RIBA President's award for research in ethics and sustainability and he is a member of the RIBA research advisory group. www.innercircleconsulting.co.uk

-www.matterarchitecture.uk

-Dr Jan Kattein Social infrastructure expert Founder, Jan Kattein Architects www.jankattein.com
+Dr Jan Kattein Social infrastructure expert Founder, Jan Kattein Architects